huggingface/blog/smolvlm.md

 This year has seen a boom in multimodal AI with many large vision language models released.
 The trends were to initially scale up compute, later scale up the data diversity by generating synthetic data with large models, and, recently, scale down to make these models more efficient.
 Small open models allow local deployment to browser or edge devices, cut inference costs, and enable user customization.
 Some notable examples of these models include PaliGemma 3B, moondream2, and Qwen2VL.

-In this blog post, we introduce SmolVLM, a new family of 2B small vision language models that can be used commercially and deployed to smaller local setups, with completely open training pipelines.
+In this blog post, we introduce [SmolVLM](https://huggingface.co/HuggingFaceTB/SmolVLM-Instruct), a new family of 2B small vision language models that can be used commercially and deployed to smaller local setups, with completely open training pipelines.

-We release three models: SmolVLM-Base, which can be used for downstream fine-tuning; SmolVLM-Synthetic, the fine-tuned variant on synthetic data; and SmolVLM Instruct, the fine-tuned instruction variant, which can be used out of the box for interactive end-user applications.
+We release three models: [SmolVLM-Base](https://huggingface.co/HuggingFaceTB/SmolVLM-Base), which can be used for downstream fine-tuning, [SmolVLM-Synthetic](https://huggingface.co/HuggingFaceTB/SmolVLM-Synthetic), the fine-tuned variant on synthetic data, and [SmolVLM Instruct](https://huggingface.co/HuggingFaceTB/SmolVLM-Instruct), the fine-tuned instruction variant, which can be used out of the box for interactive end-user applications.

 This release comes with open-source models integrated into transformers, [a demo built on SmolVLM Instruct](https://huggingface.co/spaces/HuggingFaceTB/SmolVLM), and a supervised fine-tuning script.
 We have used the datasets previously used for Idefics3: [the Cauldron](https://huggingface.co/datasets/HuggingFaceM4/the_cauldron) and [Docmatix](https://huggingface.co/datasets/HuggingFaceM4/Docmatix), which are also fully open-source.
-[TODO: give links to all before release]

 ## Table of Contents
 - [TLDR](#TLDR)